kubernetes/test-infra/prow/cmd/jenkins-operator/README.md

 Defaults to 0, which means no limit.
 * `max_goroutines` is the maximum number of goroutines that the operator will spin up to handle all Jenkins builds.
 Defaulted to 20.
-* `allow_cancellations` allows canceling Jenkins builds for presubmit jobs that have been superseded by jobs for newer commits.
-By default, this is set to `false`.
 * `job_url_template` is a Golang-templated URL that shows up in the Details button next to the GitHub job status context.
 A ProwJob is provided as input to the template.